charm137/STT-realtime/README.md

 Run:
 `python mic_stream.py`

+Make sure your LM Studio server is running and has loaded up an LLM model.

 You will be able to see the transcribed text in the console.
 By default, a transcript file would be created within a "transcripts" directory within the current working directory.

 Add a `<filename_prefix>` to the command-line arguments to change the transcript filename prefix.